perchlabs/webird/README.md

 3. Create the dist environment: `./dev/webird.php build`
 4. Visit https://dist.webird.io

-At this point you may run Poedit from any locale file in `./dev/locale` to extract all of the gettext strings from the final `./dist` build.
+At this point you may use Poedit to open any .po file in `./app/locale`.
+Click *Update* to extract all of the gettext strings from the final `./dist` build.

 #### Configure final dist environment: